Having an intense week? Here's why chocolate for stress relief is actually effective.

 Go for dark chocolate, which has higher amounts of cocoa in it and thus greater amounts of those beneficial antioxidants.
 (Plus, it's lower in sugar compared to milk chocolate, and sugar in excess can contribute to inflammation and anxiety-provoking blood sugar crashes.)
 You can also try cacao, which is made from unroasted, cold-pressed cocoa beans and thus retains lots of nutrients, including stress-fighting magnesium and mood-boosting alkaloids.
 When buying, look for brands like Moodygirl ($26 for three bars), Sol Cacao ($7 per bar), and Hu Kitchen ($6 per bar), all of which make dark chocolate bars with minimal, high-quality ingredients.

-Since 2020 has replaced essentially every nanogram of any happiness hormones with cortisol, I am extremely here for the knowledge that chocolate for stress relief is actually backed by science.
-But it isn’t the only food that can help reduce stress.
+Since 2020 replaced essentially every nanogram of any happiness hormones with cortisol (and we are still riding that train), I am extremely here for the knowledge that chocolate for stress relief is actually backed by science.
+But it isn't the only food that can help reduce stress.
 So if, like me, your stress levels are so high that all of your targeted ads on social media are for weighted blankets and natural sleep aids, check out the full video to see the other stress-fighting foods Beckerman recommends.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.